-Cinderella, pp. 361, 363, 383.
+1 Cinderella, pp. 361, 363, 383.

-In the Vedic Hymn quoted on p.
-2 the Twins were invoked "like two horns come to us," and in the figures herewith CINDERELLA'S steeds are combined with the two horns of the Crescent Moon.
+rtemis, CM20a), goldees of the Moon.
+(Gori, Mus.
+Flor., 201.
+2, 187, 88 878 horns of the Crescent Moon.
 In fig. 881 the steeds and the horns are supporting the King or Queen of Universal Justice.

-It was an ancient custom to hold the Courts of Justice upon natural hill-tops or upon artificial mounds, and these sites were known in Scotland as MOAT HILLS or Hills of Justice.
+In the Vedic Hymn quoted on p.
+2 the Twins were invoked "like two horns come to us," and in the figures herewith CINDERELLA's steeds are combined with the two sites were known in Scotland as MOAT HILLS or Hills of Justice.
 The word moat is evidently the Egyptian MAAT, MAHT, MUT, or MAUT, Goddess of Truth and Justice, and the Scotch moat cannot differ from the English moot.
-Within historic times there was a folkmoot held in the churchyard of St Paul's Cathedral, and there can be little doubt that Ludgate Hill was once dedicated to the God of Justice.
-At the base of the Hill is the Church of ST MARTIN, and at the top the parish of ST MARTIN le Grand : within a stone's-throw stood at one time the Church of ST EWINE.
-EWINE, a Saint of Whom I can trace nothing, is HEWIN or HEWONE, and MARTIN was seemingly once MAATIN or
+Within historic times there was a folkmoot held in the churchyard of St Paul's Cathedral,1 and there can be little doubt that Ludgate Hill was once dedicated to the God of Justice.
+At the base of the Hill is the Church of ST MARTIN, and at the top the parish of ST MARTIN le Grand : within a stone's-throw stood at one time the Church of ST EWINE.2 EWINE, a Saint of whom I can trace nothing, is HEWIN8 or HEWONE, and MARTIN was seemingly once MAATIN or